Spectrumistic/StarDetection/README.md

 This is a flink based project that utilizes kafka to simulate a real incoming stream of twitter data into flink.
 Data is parsed and processed and then fed into a pipeline of logical subdivisions that flink calls windows.
 The result of the pipeline is the users that contribute the most to the biggest star topologies present in the network graph.
 This is achieved by calculating the out degree centrality of each user.
+Then the users that have a higher than 1000 out degree pass through a filter and persistent stars can be detected across the period of a month.

 ## How to run
 In order for the data to be fed into flink I use a bash script that reads a months worth of data and writes it to the kafka stream.